-Sectional Analysis of Senate Bill 243: 26-LS 1346\S
+Sectional Analysis of Senate Bill 243: 26-LS 1346\P

 Please note that a sectional analysis is not an authoritative interpretation of a bill.
 The bill itself is the best statement of its contents.

 Section 1 amends AS 31.05.030 clarifying that the Alaska Oil and Gas Conservation Commission (AOGCC) has jurisdiction over the exploration and development of geothermal resources; except for the management of leases and units.